sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 - ip route add 192.168.1.0/24 via 192.168.2.1
 - cat /proc/sys/net/ipv4/ip_forward
 - arp
 - netstat -plnt

-netstat --help
+-netstat --help

+## K8 consist of master and worker nodes
+- Each nodes should have at least one interface connected to a network  with IP addr
+- The host should have ubique histname set and a unique mac address
 ##  search for numeruc, programs, listening, -i - not case sensitive

 netstat -npl | grep -i scheduler